10 Best Practices for Email Security to Protect Your Business

 What is Business Email Compromise (BEC)?

-BEC is a type of cybercrime that involves impersonating a trusted business contact, such as a CEO or supplier, in order to trick employees into transferring money or sensitive information to the criminal's account.
-These schemes often involve careful research and social engineering to create a convincing ruse.
+BEC is a type of cybercrime that involves impersonating a trusted business contact, such as a CEO or supplier, to trick employees into transferring money or sensitive information.
+These scams are often the result of careful research and social engineering to create a convincing ruse.

 According to the FBI, BEC fraud has cost companies over $26 billion globally since 2016, and the threat continues to grow.
 Small businesses are particularly vulnerable, as they may not have the resources or expertise to detect and prevent these attacks.

-One example of a BEC scam involved the director of Puerto Rico’s Industrial Development Company, Ruben Rivera, who mistakenly made the transaction of $2.6 million to a fake bank account.
-In another case, Ubiquiti Networks Inc., the San Jose-based manufacturer of high-performance networking technologies, fell victim to a BEC attack that resulted in a loss of $46.7 million.
+One example of a BEC scam involved the director of Puerto Rico’s Industrial Development Company, Ruben Rivera, who mistakenly made a transaction of $2.6 million to a fake bank account.
+In another case, Ubiquiti Networks Inc. the San Jose-based manufacturer of high-performance networking technologies, fell victim to a BEC attack that resulted in a loss of $46.7 million.

-As the use of email continues to be an essential aspect of business communication, it is crucial for companies to remain vigilant and take proactive measures to defend against the threat of BEC.
+As the use of email continues to be an essential aspect of business communication, companies must remain vigilant and take proactive measures to defend against the threat of BEC.
+It applies to all kinds of companies: Email security for small businesses is as fundamental as for big corporations.

 Phishing is the number one email security threat

 Phishing is a type of digital scam that is especially common in emails.
 It’s a form of social engineering where a hacker tries to deceive an employee into believing the email is coming from a credible source.
-Phishing emails usually have some sort of CTA: it’s like a form of marketing, if you will.
+Such emails usually have a CTA: it’s like a form of marketing.
 Except that phishing CTAs usually involve clicking on a malicious link or revealing sensitive company data to outsiders.

 Well, just like any other marketer, hackers employ creative techniques to improve the conversion rates of their scams.
 The more deceitful the email, the higher the conversion rate.
 That’s why phishing emails can be difficult to spot at times.
+This highlights the importance of email security for business.
 Examples of phishing emails include:

 Best practices for business email security